santiagoacostab17/northwind-data-analysis/README.md

 ## Key Insights
 - Beverages and Seafood are the top revenue categories.
-- USA and Germany generate the highest sales volume.
-- Sales show an increasing trend over time.
-- A small group of employees generates most of the revenue.
+- Sales do not follow a clear pattern
+- The sales capacity of employees appears to vary linearly.

 ## Dashboard
 ![Dashboard](PowerBI/dashboard.png)